joelcassel/easee-js-slim/README.md

 ### Access token (updated)

-The `initAccessToken()` is now needed to run first.
-The time interval fr the token is now taken into account, so it will be refreshed automatically ~1 minute before it expires.
+The `initAccessToken()` is now needed to run first to log in and load the first token.
+The returned time interval for the token is now taken into account, so it will be refreshed automatically ~1 minute before it expires.

 ### Debug logging and Errors handling

 Make sure to set the `export EASEE_DEBUG=true` when doing integration.
 It will log most calls and results in a nice way.

 By default only the init-functions will throw errors directly.
 All other functions returns an empty result on error.
-This was not optimal behavior, so now you can set the env-variable `export THROW_ERRORS_ON_FAULT=true or the `customData.throwErrorsOnFault:true` to make all functions throw errors on fault.
-Unless set to true it not change the old behavior.
+This was not optimal behavior, so now you can set the env-variable `EASEE_THROW_ERRORS_ON_FAULT=true` or the `customData.throwErrorsOnFault:true` to make all functions throw errors on fault.
+Unless set to true it will not change the old behavior.

 ## General information and known issues